gradiuscypher/discord_gradiusbot/README.md

 # discord_gradiusbot
 A gradiusbot for the Discord chat service.
+Both in-line documentation and these files are a work in progress.
+Gradiusbot is a Python bot that runs on a plugin system.
+The plugins are also written in Python.

+## Developer Documentation

+A link to the developer documentation can be found [HERE](DEVELOPER_README.md)

-## Plugins
+## User Documentation

-Every file in the private_plugins and public_plugins folder are loaded as a module and is imported.

-After every message, each public message is sent to every public_plugin, and each private message is sent to every private_plugin.
+### Installation and Setup

+TODO

-### Design
+### Configuration and Usage

-The plugin file should contain an action method that takes a [Discord Message](https://github.com/Rapptz/discord.py/blob/master/discord/message.py) and send message callback function.

-The plugin will process the message and use the callback function to send messages if needed.
+TODO